Giving a piece of today for tomorrow

 After buying it as a weekend retreat more than 30 years ago, Roy and Marie made a small area of the 10-hectare block their permanent home in 1994, and in 2004, had 8.5 hectares of it gazetted following a Voluntary Conservation Agreement in perpetuity, negotiated with National Parks and Wildlife Service (NPWS).

-For Roy, who sadly lost Marie earlier this year, his beautiful bush block is now not only a home, but also the perfect place to study and record the bountiful flora and fauna living there.
+For Roy, who sadly lost Marie a few years ago, his beautiful bush block is now not only a home, but also the perfect place to study and record the bountiful flora and fauna living there.
 Linked to the NPWS's Atlas of NSW database, as well as to the CSIRO's Australian National Herbarium, his detailed database will yield invaluable information for Australian botanists for generations to come.

 To date, Roy has logged more than 350 species of flora and 100 species of birds on his block.
-It was this love of the land and a desire to give back that many years ago inspired the couple to support the University of Newcastle Foundation through scholarships and ultimately a bequest.
+It was this love of the land and a desire to give back that many years ago inspired the couple to support the University of Newcastle through scholarships and, ultimately, a bequest.

 "Marie and I were fortunate enough to cross paths with some local Indigenous elders on the Central Coast, Newcastle and Singleton, which led us on a journey to a deeper understanding of Indigenous culture," Roy said.